TheRedBeardGuy/TheRedBeardGuy/README.md

 </p>

 <p align="center">
-🕶️ <i>"Sometimes you gotta do what you gotta do — and Julian always knows what to do."</i> — Julian
+🕶️ <i>"Listen, just pretend you're on mushrooms, all right?
+Just go with it."</i> — Julian
 </p>

 ---